 Starting a new airline from scratch is not an easy task in India.
 Fixing one that’s almost reached the brink is even less so.
 Ajay Singh, former promoter of SpiceJet and now in control of the Gurgaon-headquartered airline, is grappling with many imponderables -- including oil prices -- and is finding the going anything but smooth.
 Consider what he has on his plate.
 To start with, he has to convince the lessors who have been threatening to take back their aircraft not to do so -- a total ...Rediff.com, 2 months ago

 SpiceJet is grappling with a crisis of customer confidence but it is acting swiftly and following in the footsteps of other big brands.
 It seems to have dodged the distress markers, at least for now.
 SpiceJet is back on its feet after a gruelling ordeal that saw the no-frills carrier cut its fleet size, cancel flights, default on dues, and face the ire of stranded passengers.
-To many it seemed as if the airline would never fly again, but it has; and through a series of timely measures, is ...Rediff.com, 1 week ago
+To many it seemed as if the airline would never fly again, but it has; and through a series of timely measures, is ...Rediff.com, 1 month ago

 While low fares spell good news for travellers in the short run, airlines need to have a closer look at their pricing policy in order to avoid disaster Image: Passengers disembark from an IndiGo Airlines A320 aircraft at Bengaluru International Airport.
 Photograph: Vivek Prakash/Reuters Domestic airlines in India seem intent on digging their own grave.
 With oil prices slowly inching up and fares heading south, airline losses are likely to mount.
 It’s almost as if the present accumulated ...Rediff.com, 1 month ago

 The Directorate General of Civil Aviation (DGCA) has instructed all airlines to video record the pre-flight breathalyser tests of their pilots and crew.
 The directions were issued last month after an instance of a pilot evading the test came to light.
 DGCA rules make it mandatory for pilots and cabin crew to undergo breathalyser tests for all base departures.
 Pilots and crew undergo checks upon arrival in case of an international flight.
 Pilots and crew members who test positive ...Rediff.com, 2 months ago

 on your WebpageAdd Widget >Get your members hooked!